Running Rogue With Docker

 How To Run The Container

-To run a rogue application inside a container, you must first have a copy of the application in in your host OS.
-Also, your host must have a direct connection to your target FPGA.
+To run a Rogue application inside a container, you must already have a copy of the application on the host system.
+The host must also retain the required connection to the target FPGA or other hardware.

 Then you can run the container, for example, like this: